Madonahs/Developers-Portfolio/README.md

 ## Acknowledgments

-* I personally wanted to thank everyone who accepted my ideas and helped make this project the best, I appreciate you.Also thank you to Google|Udacity for bringing this community together.
+* I personally wanted to thank everyone who accepted my ideas and helped make this project the best, I appreciate you.
+Also thank you to Google|Udacity for bringing this community together.

 ## External Libraries
 Intro - Ahoy!
 OnBoard - https://github.com/codemybrainsout/ahoy-onboarding